imoore76/ldlm/docs/overview.rst

 Overview
 =============

-LDLM is a light-weight distributed lock manager with many use cases.
+LDLM is a lightweight distributed lock manager with many use cases.

 Installation
 =============